seanbaxter/circle/new-circle/README.md

 Not only can we fix broken aspects of the language, we can fuse off access to features that aren't wanted anymore, for any reason. [`[edition_carbon_2023]`](#edition_carbon_2023) fuses off function overloading, which is perhaps the most complex part of C++.
 The compiler still knows how to perform function overloading, and it needs to know to compile your project's dependencies, but the ability to declare overloads while the feature is active is denieds.
 There is concern about C++ becoming an ever-increasing ball of complexity.
 Judicious pruning of features that aren't wanted or have been superceded is possible in new [editions](#edition_2023).

-## **pragma.feature** file
+## Feature files

-**I don't want you to mark files with pragmas.** The textual pragma is for demonstration purposes and to give curious programmers an easy way to probe the effects of each feature.
-Marking up every source file with feature pragmas creates its own kind of dependency issue: in most cases you'd prefer a way to keep them all in sync.
+**I don't want you to mark files with directives.** `#feature on` is mostly for demonstration purposes and to give curious programmers an easy way to probe the effects of each feature.
+Marking up every source file with features creates its own kind of dependency issue: in most cases you'd prefer a way to keep them all in sync.
 There's a solution:

+* `feature include "path"` loads the project's _feature file_

-* For each source file opened, Circle looks in that file's folder for a file named **pragma.feature**.
+For each source file opened, Circle looks in that file's folder for a file named **pragma.feature**.
 Each line of this file indicates one feature.
 The feature mask of each file is initialized to the features listed in **pragma.feature**.

 When a project lead says it's time to upgrade to a new feature (and this may be a frequent thing, as fine-grained safety-related features get deployed on a rapid schedule), a build engineer can simply insert a new line in each `pragma.feature` file in the folders of interest, and go through the compile/test/edit cycle until the issues are resolved.
 Push those changes and you've updated your project to satisfy the new set of requirements.
 This is a path to strengthen your confidence _in existing code_ by increasing strictness in the language.